Affinity Groups

 Fall Dates:

-Black Women’s Affinity Group
+• Black Women’s Affinity Group

 The Black Women’s Affinity Group meets regularly to engage in conversations about topics that affect them academically, emotionally, and socially.
 The discussion topics are student-selected and often student-led.
 Past topics have included discussions regarding self-esteem, self-awareness, conflict resolution, family relations, and dating relationships.
 Through the group, participants collectively become important sources of affirmation and support for one another, particularly during times of difficulty.
-All meetings occur on Wednesdays from 6:30-8:00pm and take place in the SCEI in Whitehurst 210, please see meeting dates below:

 Please contact Dr. Morgan Russell-Stokes for more information about joining.

-ASIA: Asian Sisters In Alliance
+• ASIA: Asian Sisters In Alliance

-Coming in AY2021-22, a leadership and mentoring group for Asian and AAPI women students.
+A leadership and mentoring group for Asian and AAPI women students.
 This group will serve as a community for students to discuss how racism, xenophobia, and sexism affect the lives of women of Asian descent on the UR campus and in the United States, more broadly.
 Its purpose is to provide a safe space for students to talk about identity, discrimination, and gendered racism so that they may navigate campus race relations and advocate for themselves and their peers in productive ways.

-For meeting information please contact Dr. Jennifer Erkulwater or Dr. Tze Loo
+For meeting information please contact Dani Dho-Roberts

-Men/Masculinities of Color Group
+• Men/Masculinities of Color Group

 The Men/Masculinities of Color Group is open to all students of color that identify as male or those with masculine gender expression.
 The purpose of this group is to create space for men of color to have dialogue and social opportunities to bond and build community.
 Periodically this group will be open to faculty and staff men of color as well to encourage networking and mentor relationships.